Lemon Meringue Pie: A Family Favorite

 2 Make the lemon filling: Whisk the egg yolks in a medium bowl and set aside.

 In a medium-sized saucepan, add 6 Tbsp cornstarch, 1 1/3 cup sugar, 1/4 teaspoon salt, and 1 1/2 cups water, and whisk to combine.
 Bring to a boil on medium heat, whisking constantly.
-Let simmer for 1 minute.
-The mixture will begin to thicken.
+Let simmer for a minute or two until the mixture begins to thicken.

 Once the cornstarch mixture has thickened up well (consistency of Cream of Wheat) remove from heat.
 Take a spoonful of the cornstarch mixture and whisk it into the beaten egg yolks to temper the yolks.
 Continue to whisk in spoonfuls of the cornstarch mixture until you've used about half of the cornstarch mixture.